-Rule CAP Control Measure ID Description Comments APCD/AQMD Rule that could be used to model a SBCAPCD Rule 362 R-SL-10 Solvent Cleaning Operations This is a CAPCOA-identified AFM category that the SBCAPCD needs to revise to be an all feasible measure.
+Rule CAP Control Measure ID Description Comments APCD/AQMD Rule that could be used to model a SBCAPCD Rule 320 R-SL-1 Petroleum Solvent Dry Cleaners Carried forward from the 2001 CAP.
+The South Coast rule requires the phase-out of transfer-type machines.
+South Coast AQMD Rule 1102 362 R-SL-10 Solvent Cleaning Operations This is a CAPCOA-identified AFM category that the SBCAPCD needs to revise to be an all feasible measure.
 That is, we would need to change the rule limit from 50 to 25 grams per liter.
 South Coast AQMD Rule 1171 and Ventura County APCD Rule 74.6 321 R-SL-2 Solvent Degreasers This is a CAPCOA-identified AFM category that the SBCAPCD needs to revise to be an all feasible measure.
 That is, we would need to change the rule limit from 50 to 25 grams per liter.
 South Coast AQMD Rule 1122 and Sacramento Metropolitan AQMD Rule 454 326 R-PT-2 Storage of Reactive Organic Compound Liquids The Bay Area Rule 8-5 applies to tanks 264 gallons or greater and the San Joaquin Rule 4602 applies to tanks 1,100 gallons or greater, whereas the SBCAPCD rule exempts tanks that are less than or equal to 5,000 gallons capacity.
 Bay Area AQMD Reg.
 8, Rule 5 and San Joaquin Valley APCD Rule 4602